Peg Cole is a self-taught cook who shares her favorite recipes and methods of cooking and baking.

-First Time Bakers of Butternut Squash Welcome
+First-Time Bakers of Butternut Squash Welcome

-When the weather cools down and fall is in the air, butternut squash makes an appearance in the produce departments of Texas, the southern states and other markets like Australia and New Zealand where it's known as Butternut Pumpkin.
+When the weather cools down and fall is in the air, butternut squash makes an appearance in the produce departments of Texas, the southern states, and other markets like Australia and New Zealand where it's known as butternut pumpkin.

-After years of using the frozen kind of winter squash, I finally embraced my fears of strange and unusual vegetables, picked out a firm, uniform specimen at the produce department and took it home.
+After years of using the frozen kind of winter squash, I finally embraced my fears of strange and unusual vegetables, picked out a firm, uniform specimen at the produce department, and took it home.
 Then I began to search for instructions on how to prepare and bake it.
 Was I to peel it?
 Did I cube it?
 Were there seeds?

-Inside an old Mirro Ware Cookbook from 1954, I found a recipe for Acorn squash, which I adapted and it came out amazingly delicious.
+Inside an old Mirro Ware Cookbook from 1954, I found a recipe for acorn squash, which I adapted and it came out amazingly delicious.
 I was truly pleased at how easy it was to prepare even on my first attempt.

 Here is what butternut squash looks like.
 Tony knows a good one when he smells it.

-Then preheat the oven to 350 degrees.
+Then preheat the oven to 350°F.

 Wash the squash thoroughly to remove dirt and debris.
 Use a cutting board and a sharp knife to carefully cut the stem off the squash.

-Cut off the stem
+Cut Off the Stem